November 16, 2024

 In 2015, Ethereum launched its first live release, known as Frontier.
 This initial version allowed developers to start building and testing decentralized applications on the Ethereum network.
 Subsequent updates, including Homestead, Metropolis, and Serenity, introduced significant improvements in terms of security, scalability, and usability.
 Each phase of development brought Ethereum closer to realizing its full potential as a decentralized world computer.

 Ethereum has also faced its share of challenges and controversies.
-One of the most notable events was the DAO hack in 2016, where a vulnerability in a decentralized autonomous organization (DAO) led to the theft of around million worth of Ether.
+One of the most notable events was the DAO in 2016, where a vulnerability in a decentralized autonomous organization (DAO) led to the theft of around million worth of Ether.
 This incident resulted in a hard fork of the Ethereum blockchain, creating two separate chains: Ethereum (ETH) and Ethereum Classic (ETC).
 Despite these challenges, Ethereum has continued to evolve and maintain its position as a leading platform for decentralized applications.

 How Ethereum Differs from Bitcoin